 To express a design intent utilizing computational means the creator may choose between text based programming (scripting) and visual graph modelling.

 Architects and designers are trained to communicate ideas and concepts in a visual manner and don’t usually have additional training in computer science.
 Therefore a comfortable link between architecture and programming can be seen in the design of schema (graph modelling).

 This workshop is for students and architects interested in generative design by teaching the concepts of data flow programming in a visual graph modelling environment.

 During the two-day classroom-style workshop we will use Grasshopper and Rhino.
-Grasshopper is a plug-in to NURBS-modelling software Rhinoceros, delivering users the capability to develop a design by modelling the data flow in an acyclic directed graph.
+Grasshopper is a plug-in to NURBS-modelling software Rhino, delivering the capability to develop a design by modelling the data flow in an acyclic directed graph.